iArunava/YOLOv3-Object-Detection-with-OpenCV/README.md

 # YOLOv3-Object-Detection-with-OpenCV

-This project implements an image and video object detection classifier using pretrained yolov3 models.
+This project implements an image and video object detection classifier using pre-trained YOLOv3 models.
-The yolov3 models are taken from the official yolov3 paper which was released in 2018.
-The yolov3 implementation is from [darknet](https://github.com/pjreddie/darknet).
-Also, this project implements an option to perform classification real-time using the webcam.
+The YOLOv3 models are taken from the official YOLOv3 paper released in 2018.
+The YOLOv3 implementation is from [darknet](https://github.com/pjreddie/darknet).
+Also, this project implements an option to perform classification in real time using the webcam.

 ## How to use?